How to Get Rid of Weeds: 10 Basic Gardening Tips

 • Destroys weeds

-Avoid watering for five days (try and make sure there is no rain in the forecast during these days) after applying the cornmeal.
+Pro tip: Avoid watering for five days (try to make sure there is no rain in the forecast during these days) after applying the cornmeal.
 Double the dose to eradicate crabgrass growth.

 Weeds are undeniably the most "unwanted plants" to have in anyone's garden.
 Above, we have thoroughly discussed the weeds and the tips to kick them out of your garden.